jrosell/marketing-data-connectors/README.md

 ## Open for collaborations
-You can do [pull resquests](https://github.com/jrosell/marketing-data-connectors/pulls) or [open issues](https://github.com/jrosell/marketing-data-connectors/issues) if you want to help.
+- You can do [pull resquests](https://github.com/jrosell/marketing-data-connectors/pulls) or [open issues](https://github.com/jrosell/marketing-data-connectors/issues) if you want to help.
+- Hire me at https://thediar.com/en/ if you need any enterprise support.